 The project is composed of many different parts.
 Through the mediums of The Sims 3, Emoji, Instagram, and Snapchat, we revisit the same situation over and over: my death, or rather, the ‘death’ of ‘Sewa’.

 Emoji ideograms are frequently used in digital to express further sentimentalities or emotional states that cannot be stated or described.
 However, the characters have begun to integrate themselves within a number of different artistic and literary mediums: in December 2013, the Emoji Art & Design Show featured media and artworks that featured the ideograms.
-In this project, we see a conversation between to people - however, instead of using words, they communicate using only emoji.
-Is the story communicated as clearly through Emoji?
-Or is it incomprehensible?
+In this project, we see a conversation between two people - however, instead of using words, they communicate using only Emoji.
+Is the story communicated as clearly through Emoji as it would be through words?
+Or is it completely incomprehensible?

-Snapchat is a photo & video messaging application that is also run through one’s phone.
-The user takes a photo or video lasting between 1-10 seconds, then gives the user the option to caption the picture with text, or physically draw on the image or video.
-The user can then send the video to their friends - however the most appealing aspect of Snapchat is that the image or video ‘deletes itself’ off the recipient’s phone after they view the image or video - thus in theory, any image sent through Snapchat ‘dies’, in a way.
-Nevertheless, the introduction of the ‘My Story’ feature - though which the user can stitch together the different images and videos they take during the day, and create a narrative.
-This narrative is then available for your friends to watch however many number of times for the 24 hours immediately preceding the Story’s publication.
+Snapchat is a photo & video messaging application that is also run exclusively through one’s phone.
+The user takes a photo or video lasting between 1-10 seconds, then gives the user the option to caption the picture with text, or to physically draw on the image or video.
+The user can then send the video to their friends - however the most appealing aspect of Snapchat is that the image or video ‘deletes itself’ off the recipient’s phone after they view the image or video.
+Thus in theory, any image sent through Snapchat in a way also ‘dies’.
+Nevertheless, the recent introduction of the new ‘My Story’ feature - though which the user can stitch together the different images and videos they take during the day - gives the user the ability to create a personal, cohesive (or at times, not cohesive at all) 24-hour narrative summary.
+This narrative is then available for your friends to watch however many number of times for the next 24 hours immediately preceding the Story’s publication.
 In Death and Self-Destruction, I address both features of the application, mirroring my illustrated ‘death’ with the destruction of the entire story.

 Everyday, I visit and use all of these applications (including this Tumblr!) with great frequency.
 While these systems were created to further connect each other socially, the question always arises of ‘how much’ is acceptable to share through these different media - is it okay to watch someone die if it happens virtually?
-Should there be laws restricting what people can or cannot share on digital media? has The reliance on such media also begs to question the actual ability of the technology to communicate human emotions and sentiments through text, image, video, and audio.
+Should there be laws restricting what people can or cannot share on digital media?
+Does the reliance on such media also beg to question the actual ability of the technology to communicate human emotions and sentiments through text, image, video, and audio?
 Finally, what does it mean to ‘die’ in the virtual sense?
-As the fable goes, everyone dies 3 times - the first, after one takes their last breath; the second, after the body is ‘consigned to the grave’; the third succeeding the final time one’s name is said by a living person.
+As the fable goes, "Everyone dies 3 times - the first, after one takes their last breath; the second, after the body is ‘consigned to the grave’; the third succeeding the final time one’s name is said by a living person."
 Perhaps in the future digital world, we can finally ‘live forever’ through the mediums that record our lives, whether carefully constructed, or not.

 —Sewa Adekoya, December 2013